rarible/protocol/docs/ethereum/metadata/ethereum-metadata.md

+---
+title: Ethereum Metadata for Rarible Protocol
+description: Providing Assets Metadata allows applications to extract data for digital assets and display them in an application
+---

 # Ethereum Metadata

 Providing Assets Metadata allows applications to extract data for digital assets and display them in an application.